-- Getting support from service providers and others.
+- Getting support from health care providers and others.

-- Reducing the risk to others.
-When a person with HIV takes their medication exactly as prescribed, the amount of HIV in their body is so small that they cannot pass HIV to others through sex.
+- Reducing the risk to others by taking your medicine as prescribed.
+(When you do this, the amount of HIV in your body can become so small you can’t pass it to others through sex.)